ZeroDragon/SiteCraft/readme.md

 - !{siteDesc} will render your site description as defined in `site.yml`

 More shorthands will come as needed

+## Images and favicon
+Everything inside `template/images/` will be transposed to `public/images/` Everything inside `template/favicon/` will be transposed to `public/` (root of your website) So browsers will look there for favicon.ico and other alternatives.
+Also check `template/partials/headMeta.pug` that is where all meta tags are defined (inside `<head>`) for all pages and blog posts

 ## Deploying
 Sitecraft creates (using `npx sitecraft`) a /public directory wich can be served using nginx, apache or any simple http server.